PETPETRO/PETPETRO_Register/readme.txt

 Application use url "jdbc:mysql://localhost/register" , soo database should be in mysql.
 User name is "root" user password is "root".
 If you don't want to use mysql database go to "PETPETRO_Register\lib" and replace "mysql-connector-java-5.1.36-bin.jar" with connector to your database.
 After that you have to add this connector into build path.
-Go to "PETPETRO_Register\src\register\DatabaseRegisterLoader.java" and set URL, USER and PASSWORD.
+Go to "PETPETRO_Register\src\register\loader\DatabaseRegisterLoader.java" and set URL, USER and PASSWORD.